The Piazza Center for Plastic Surgery and Advanced Skin Care

 Monday–Friday: 8 a.m.–5 p.m.

-For many people, despite exercising regularly and eating a healthy diet, pockets of fat in certain areas of the body will not disappear.
+For many people in New Braunfels, Laredo, Wimberley, Dripping Springs, Kyle, and the surrounding area, despite exercising regularly and eating a healthy diet, pockets of fat in certain areas of the body will not disappear.
 While you may be doing everything you can to slim down in certain areas, you may not be able to achieve the results you want without cosmetic surgery.
 In this instance, liposuction in Austin, TX, from board-certified plastic surgeon Dr. Rocco Piazza can help improve your body contours and create a slimmer, more proportional appearance.

 Your Liposuction Consultation

 If you live in or around Austin and liposuction treatment is something you are considering, Dr. Piazza will consult with you to discuss your cosmetic goals and desires.
 It is important to note, that while liposuction may help provide optimal body contouring results, it should not be regarded as a substitute for weight loss or healthy lifestyle habits.
-We recommend that our liposuction patients be at or close to their ideal body weight, with localized areas of fat that they would like to slim down.
+For best results, liposuction patients should be at or close to their ideal body weight, with localized areas of fat that they would like to slim down.
 For patients with smaller areas of fat, or those who’d rather not undergo surgery, Dr. Piazza may recommend CoolSculpting®, a non-invasive fat reduction procedure that’s been cleared by the FDA.

 Your Liposuction Procedure